 The MA enables you to develop critical and analytical interdisciplinary perspectives on contemporary socio-cultural processes.
-It offers a sense of the breadth of possible approaches, while developing the skills necessary to produce original analyses in a scholarly and inventive manner.
+It offers a sense of the breadth of possible approaches while developing the skills necessary to produce original analyses in a scholarly and inventive manner.
 You take:

-- A core module (30 credits)
+- A compulsory module (30 credits)

 - Three option modules (or equivalent; 90 credits in total)

 The compulsory module is taught within the Department of Sociology, and provides an introduction to critical contemporary sociological conceptualisations of culture, presenting opportunities for the development and exploration of interdisciplinary perspectives on the analysis of contemporary cultural processes.